tjknoth/cse130-web/lectures/00-hello.md

 ## Exams

-- Midterm on *May 4*
+- Midterm on *November 9*
+    - Gradescope multiple choice
+    - individual
-    - most likely format: same as homework but individual and with 24h timespan
+    - 24h timespan
-- Final: *June 12*
+- Final: *December 15*
-    - same format as midterm
+    - like a homework assignment (coding)
+    - individual
+    - 24h timespan
+- Formats subject to change!
 - You can use any resources you want, but not ask anyone for help
 - The final is cumulative
 - Midterm grade is calculated as `midterm > 0 ?  max(final, midterm) : 0`